twmeehan/matter-tests/README.md

 and Eigen can be obtained through
 `brew install eigen`.

-## Troubleshooting

-* If OpenMP was installed through Homebrew, you might need to use the following CMake options when building on Mac, depending on your version:
-`cmake -DCMAKE_BUILD_TYPE=Release -DOpenMP_CXX_FLAG="-Xclang -fopenmp" -DOpenMP_CXX_INCLUDE_DIR=/opt/homebrew/opt/libomp/include -DOpenMP_CXX_LIB_NAMES=libomp -DOpenMP_C_FLAG="-Xclang -fopenmp" -DOpenMP_C_INCLUDE_DIR=/opt/homebrew/opt/libomp/include -DOpenMP_C_LIB_NAMES=libomp -DOpenMP_libomp_LIBRARY=/opt/homebrew/opt/libomp/lib/libomp.dylib ..`

-## Coming soon

-* Option to export output files in other formats, notably `vtk`
-* More efficient grid handling with [NanoVDB](https://www.openvdb.org/documentation/doxygen/NanoVDB_MainPage.html).

 ## License and attribution
-Ma++er is licensed under ...
+Matter is an open-source software licensed under GNU General Public License v3.0.
-If you are interested in using Ma++er in commercial products or services, please do not hesitate to contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny@slf.ch).
+If you are interested in using Matter in commercial products or services, please do not hesitate to contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny@slf.ch).

-If you use Ma++er in your research, please consider to cite works where this code has been used:
+If you use Matter in your research, please consider to cite works where this code has been used:
-Blatny, L., Gray, J.M.N.T. and Gaume, J. (2024) _A critical state μ(I)-rheology model for cohesive granular flows_, Journal of Fluid Mechanics, 997, p.
+* Blatny, L., Gray, J.M.N.T. and Gaume, J. (2024) _A critical state μ(I)-rheology model for cohesive granular flows_, Journal of Fluid Mechanics, 997, p.
 A67. [doi:10.1017/jfm.2024.643](https://doi.org/10.1017/jfm.2024.643)

 ## Help?
+Want to contribute?

 Please contact [Lars Blatny](https://larsblatny.github.io/) (lars.blatny@slf.ch)

+### Troubleshooting

+* If OpenMP was installed through Homebrew, you might need to use the following CMake options when building on Mac, depending on your version:
+`cmake -DCMAKE_BUILD_TYPE=Release -DOpenMP_CXX_FLAG="-Xclang -fopenmp" -DOpenMP_CXX_INCLUDE_DIR=/opt/homebrew/opt/libomp/include -DOpenMP_CXX_LIB_NAMES=libomp -DOpenMP_C_FLAG="-Xclang -fopenmp" -DOpenMP_C_INCLUDE_DIR=/opt/homebrew/opt/libomp/include -DOpenMP_C_LIB_NAMES=libomp -DOpenMP_libomp_LIBRARY=/opt/homebrew/opt/libomp/lib/libomp.dylib ..`

+* Eigen error?
+Remember to specify vectors with 3 elements for 3D problems and 2 elements for 2D problems.
+The dimension of the problem is chosen as a global variable in `tools.hpp`.